 Submitted manuscripts should be formatted in two columns.

-We suggest a maximum length of 250 words for the Abstract.
+We suggest a maximum length of Abstract to be fewer than 250 words.
 Avoid reference citations and abbreviations in the Abstract (justified alignment).

 References should be formatted in “name-year“ style at submission, authors are responsible for their accuracy.